iltuoconsulenteit/DocCropper-Test/README.md

 The expected filenames are `header_logo.png` for the top banner and `footer_logo.png` for the footer.
 If these files are missing, the placeholders will be used automatically.
 Default preferences for language, PDF layout, page orientation, scaling and the HTTP server port are stored in `settings.json`.
 Any change you make through the interface is saved back to this file via the `/settings` API.
 Edit the `port` value if you want DocCropper to listen on a different port.
 You can also configure a small payment box through `settings.json` by setting `payment_mode` to `donation` or `subscription` (the value is read case‑insensitively).
 By default `payment_mode` is `donation`.
 Provide your PayPal or Stripe link (and optional bank transfer details) using the `paypal_link`, `stripe_link` and `bank_info` fields.
 When enabled, the interface shows a box with those payment options so users can donate or subscribe.
 If no links are configured the box still appears with a notice.
 These boxes are visible even in demo or developer mode.
-If you supply a `google_client_id` in `settings.json`, DocCropper displays a Google sign‑in button.
-This uses Google's identity service so users can sign in with their Google account.
+If you supply a `google_client_id` in `settings.json`, DocCropper displays a Google sign‑in button so users can authenticate with their Google account.
+Without this ID the login area simply shows a "Login not configured" message.
 After signing in, the app can associate the logged in user with a donation or subscription plan.
-The login box is also visible regardless of licensing.
+The login box is visible regardless of licensing.
 Without a valid license the exported PDF shows a large "DEMO" watermark from the second page onward.
 For testing or demonstrations you may use a developer key placed manually in `settings.json`.
 License keys are compared case‑insensitively.
 When DocCropper detects the developer key all features are unlocked automatically.
 Request the developer key from **doccropper@iltuoconsulenteit.it**.
 Language JSON files live in `static/lang/`.
 Add additional translations by creating new `<code>lang.json</code>` files and updating the language selector.
 Processed images appear as thumbnails.
 Each thumbnail offers **Rotate**, **Edit**, and **Delete** buttons so you can refine the results.
 Click a thumbnail itself to view it in a modal overlay.